multani7871/employee-led-SPVs/how_to_source_employees.md.md

 				 - RIAs/Wealth Managers
 					 - May not be able to accept carry for referrals due to regulatory restrictions
 				 - CPAs/Accountants
+					 - I will investigate if they can receive carry for introductions
 				 - Employment lawyers that focus on startup employees
+					 - I will investigate if they can receive carry for introductions
 	 - Paid Advertising
 		 - Linkedin
 			 - I haven't run any experiments yet